Daniela Holt Voith

 FAIA, LEED AP BD+C, IIDA

-Daniela Holt Voith, FAIA, LEED AP BD+C, IIDA, is a founding principal of Voith & Mactavish Architects.
+Daniela Holt Voith, FAIA, LEED AP BD+C, IIDA, is a founding principal of Voith & Mactavish Architects and our director of design.
 Holding degrees from Yale University School of Architecture and Bryn Mawr College, Daniela has dedicated her career to promoting the advancement of design for educational environments.
 Her client-focused practice supports leading edge pedagogical thought and encourages mindful ways of living and learning.
 Daniela has developed a method of practice that moves fluidly from planning initiatives to building design.
 Her many long-term relationships with educational institutions result in designs that carefully suit her clients’ missions, reflect their architectural identities, and assist in achieving their strategic goals.
 She is also consistently looking for ways for her projects to be sustainable in innovative ways.
 Her work has received numerous national and local accolades.

 Daniela is also an educator.
 Since the early 1980’s she has taught at Yale University as a TA, University of Pennsylvania and Drexel University, and has developed and taught Bryn Mawr College’s design studio program.
 She often serves on juries for professional awards in architectural design and construction quality, as well as serving on academic reviews.